 About the Forum

-On September 14th 2017, we will once again be hosting our Kea Analyst Relations Value Forum at King’s College, in London to discuss the analyst market and the role analyst relations has to play in order to contribute to business success.
+The annual Analyst Relations Forum discusses analysts’ impact and the role analyst relations has to play in order to contribute to business success.
 If you are an analyst relations professional or an executive at an IT vendor we would love you to join the discussion and welcome you to our forum.
 The 2022 Forum is organized by the Analyst Observatory at the University of Edinburgh Business School.

-With presentations and panel discussions, this is a unique opportunity to:
+With three presentations and breakout discussions, the forum is a unique opportunity to:

 • Network with technology analysts, analyst relations professionals, technology leaders